Julius Sumner Miller: Television

-How do you do, ladies and gentlemen, and boys and girls [sometimes adding some others like: and teachers, and fathers, and mothers, and people].
-I am Julius Sumner Miller, and physics is my business [whereupon often presenting the subject of each lesson after the characteristical phrase: And my very special business today is ...]
+How do you do, ladies and gentlemen, and boys and girls [sometimes adding some others like: and teachers, and fathers, and mothers, and people].I am Julius Sumner Miller, and physics is my business [whereupon often presenting the subject of each lesson after the characteristic phrase: And my very special business today is ...]

 Around 1963, Miller was also one of the team of celebrity lecturers in the University of Sydney's pioneering "Summer School of Science", broadcast early in the morning during Australia's long summer holidays in January.
 Fellow presenters included physicist Harry Messel and the molecular biologist James Watson fresh from his triumphant co-discovery of the helical structure of DNA, but decades ahead of his work on the Human Genome.

 My first TV series on demonstrations in physics – titled Why Is It So? – were now seen and heard over the land.
 The mail was massive.
 The academics were a special triumph for me.
 They charged me with being superficial and trivial.
 If I had done what they wanted my programs would be as dull as their classes!
 I knew my purpose well and clear: to show how Nature behaves without cluttering its beauty with abstruse mathematics.
 Why cloud the charm of a Chladni plate with a Bessel function?

 Miller's on-air popularity was due to an enthusiasm not normally associated with serious science.
 Shows would be liberally sprinkled with phrases such as "He who is not stirred by the beauty of it is already dead!" and he also liked to trick the audience.
 A common ploy would be to hold up an empty glass and ask guests to confirm it was empty....then chide them for not noticing it was full of air.
 Before each demonstration he would usually ask for a show of hands to indicate which of several results they expected.
 Often he would then add "hands up those who don't care".

 In 1964, Miller suffered a near fatal heart attack.
 Scheduled to give a lecture in Australia, he sent Sydney University a telegram saying; "I've dropped dead here."
 He would suffer a second heart attack in 1986.

 In 1966, questions from his show with an answer to the previous day's question were published as "Millergrams" in The Australian newspaper.
 A selection of 112 of these questions was published as a book Millergrams; Some Enchanting Questions for Enquiring Minds.
 Further books were published in 1967: The Second Book of Millergrams: Some More Enchanting Questions for Enquiring Minds, and 1988: Why is it So?: The Very Best Millergrams of Professor Julius Sumner Miller.